 The Berber Sanhaja tribe founded the Almoravid dynasty in the 11th century and swept through the south of Morocco, demolishing opponents as they rode north.
 They pitched their campsite on a desolate swath of land that would become Marrakesh.

-At the age of almost 80, Youssef ben Tachfine launched successful campaigns securing Almoravid control of Andalucia.
+At the age of almost 80, Youssef Ben Tachfine launched successful campaigns securing Almoravid control of Andalusia.
 Marrakesh, once just a patch of dirt, became the operational centre of an empire that stretched right up to Barcelona’s city limits.

-Almohad warriors stormed the city in 1147 and left only the plumbing and the Koubba Ba’adiyn intact.
-Almohad ruler Yacoub Al Mansour remodelled Marrakesh with a fortified kasbah, glorious gardens, qissaria (covered markets), a rebuilt Koutoubia and a triumphal gate (Bab Agnaou).
-But the Almohads lost their showpiece to the Merenids in 1269, who turned royal attention to Meknès and Fez.
+Almohad warriors stormed the city in 1147 and left only the plumbing and the Koubba intact.
+Almohad ruler Yacoub Al Mansour remodelled Marrakesh with a fortified kasbah, glorious gardens, qissariat (covered markets), a rebuilt Koutoubia and a triumphal gate (Bab Agnaou).
+But the Almohads lost their showpiece to the Merenids in 1269, who turned royal attention to Meknes and Fez.

 After centuries of playing second fiddle under Merenid rule, Marrakesh regained its crown in the 16th century, when the Saadians established their dynasty in the city.
 Marrakesh thrived as the crux of lucrative sugar-trade routes, and a trading centre for Christians and a protected mellah (Jewish quarter) were established in 1558.
 Ahmed Al Mansour Ed Dahbi (the Victorious and Golden) paved the Badi Palace with gold and took opulence to the grave in the gilded Saadian Tombs.

 The Saadian dynasty crumbled in the 17th century, paving the way for the Alawites to seize the reins.
-Alawite leader Moulay Ismail preferred Meknès to Marrakesh, and moved his headquarters there – though not before looting the Badi Palace.
+Alawite leader Moulay Ismail preferred Meknes to Marrakesh and moved his headquarters there – though not before looting Badi Palace.
 Stripped of its role as the imperial base, Marrakesh entered its Wild West period with big guns vying for control.
-Those who prevailed built extravagant riads, though much of the population lived hand to mouth in crowded fondouqs (rooming houses).
+Those who prevailed built extravagant riads, though much of the population lived hand to mouth in crowded fanadiq (ancient inns used by caravans).

 After 1912, when Morocco was handed to the French protectorate, Thami El Glaoui was installed as pasha of Marrakesh.
 While he went to work terrorising southern Morocco, French and Spanish colonists were busy building themselves a ville nouvelle (new town) outside of Marrakesh's city walls.